-On the Plaza side of the street, you'll see the Pico House, a grand hotel opened in 1870 by Pio Pico, the last governor of Mexican California.
-On the Main Street side of Pico House, it abuts the Merced Theater (1870), one of LA's oldest theaters; and the Masonic Hall (1858), which after various other uses over the years is once again an active Masonic Hall, home to LA City Masonic Lodge 841.
+On the Plaza side of the street, you'll see the Pico House, which is a grand hotel that opened in 1870 by Pio Pico, the last governor of Mexican California.
+On the Main Street side of Pico House, it abuts the Merced Theatre (1870), one of L.A.'s oldest theaters; and the Masonic Hall (1858), which after various other uses over the years is once again an active Masonic Hall and home to L.A.
+City Masonic Lodge 841.
 It is currently used as a special event space.Continue to 14 of 14 below.

 14 of 14

 Around the corner, the opposite side of the old hotel faces the offices of Las Angelitas del Pueblo (Little Angels of the Pueblo) in the Hellman-Quon Building between the firehouse and the Chinese American Museum.
 Las Angelitas consists of a group of volunteer docents who conduct free, 50-minute tours of El Pueblo historic site.
 Their office also includes exhibits and is sometimes used for workshops during El Pueblo events.